 else:

-return "Invalid response"
+return "Invalid response"def handle_response(response):

 match response: